MihirSharma15/CDC2024/README.md

 # CDC2024
 Welcome!
-This is our project repo for our contribution to the 2024 Carolina Data Challenge.
+This is the project repo for our contribution to the 2024 Carolina Data Challenge.
 ## The task
 At CDC 2024, participants were allowed to choose from tracks centered around 5 disciplines: Business, Health Science, Social Science, Natural Science, and Pop Culture.
 Each track came with a data set to be analyzed and visualized.
 ## Our approach